-Citalopram & Your Genes: Understanding Your Personalized Genetic Response
+Citalopram (Celexa) & Your Genes: Why Your DNA Matters for Antidepressant Response

-If citalopram isn't working or causes unexpected side effects, your DNA might hold the answer.
+If citalopram isn't working or causes side effects, your genetics might hold the key to understanding your unique response.

-Citalopram & Your Genes: Understanding Your Personalized Genetic Response
+Citalopram (Celexa) & Your Genes: Why Your DNA Matters for Antidepressant Response

 Educational Content: This article presents findings from published research and does not constitute medical advice.
 Always consult your healthcare provider about your specific medications and genetic testing results.